 Nick is recommended across Chambers & Partners, Chambers Global, the Legal 500 and Who’s Who Legal in four practice areas: (1) Real Estate / Property Litigation; (2) Commercial Chancery Litigation; (3) Professional Negligence; and (4) Company & Partnership Litigation.
 Nick was awarded ‘Real Estate’ junior barrister of the year in both The Legal 500 Awards and the Chambers UK Bar Awards 2019 (the first time a barrister has won both awards in the same year).
-He is the co-author of Warwick & Trompeter, Break Clauses, (2nd Edition, Jordans 2016) and is appointed to the Attorney-General’s B Panel of Counsel.
-Nick was recommended for appointment as QC in the 2020 QC competition.
+He is the co-author of Warwick & Trompeter, Break Clauses, (2nd Edition, Jordans 2016) and, prior to his appointment as QC in 2021, was on the Attorney-General’s C and B Panels of Counsel.

 Nick has been recognised as a leading junior barrister in the legal directories continuously since 2013.
 Amongst other things, Nick is described as having “strong expertise in landlord and tenant work and real estate more generally,” giving him “an excellent grounding in professional negligence disputes in the property sector.”
 He is “very responsive and has a razor-sharp mind, and solicitors like working with him”; he is “bright, tenacious and is also good-humoured and good-natured”; “thorough and user-friendly”; his advice is described as “clear and to the point”; and he is referred to as “keen and proactive” and a barrister who “knows his stuff.”

-Nick has extensive experience in dealing with business disputes, including those involving civil fraud, asset recovery, contractual claims, trusts, company and insolvency matters, and banking and financial services.
+Nick has extensive experience in dealing with business disputes – both in litigation and arbitration – including those involving civil fraud, asset recovery, contractual claims, trusts, company and insolvency matters, and banking and financial services.
 He has significant expertise of landlord and tenant and real estate litigation.
 This gives Nick a strong grounding in professional liability disputes, in particular, in the property sector.
-A significant element of Nick’s practice involves interlocutory applications, including applications for freezing injunctions, proprietary injunctions, and other sorts of urgent applications.

 Nick is a Fellow of the Chartered Institute of Arbitrators.
 He has significant arbitration experience, in particular, in rent review and partnership arbitrations.
 In addition, he has been instructed on a variety of arbitration claims in the High Court, including challenges to and appeals against arbitration awards under ss.67 – 69 of the Arbitration Act 1996.
 Nick is familiar with arbitrations under the main sets of arbitration rules, including the ICC, LCIA and UNCITRAL Rules.